 Hi there and Happy Friday!
-I know some of you have come over from my friend Michael of Inspired by Charm.
-If so, I’m glad you’ve stopped by!
 Every month I get together with a group of bloggers to do a monthly blog hop.
-We’ve focused on all different subjects, from how to style a coffee table, to tablescaping, to some holiday home tours.
 Well, this month we’ve decided to talk flowers!
 Flowers are in abundance this time of year, so we thought it would be fun to focus on decorating with flowers.
 And who doesn’t love doing that?!
+If you’ve been here before, you know that flowers are a big part of my decor.

 This subject is definitely up my alley as I tend to have fresh flowers in my house every week.
-Ever since I discovered Trader Joe’s about 10 years ago, I’ve been buying theirs almost weekly.
+Ever since I discovered Trader Joe’s about 7 years ago, I’ve been buying theirs almost weekly.
 They’re inexpensive (sometimes a bouquet is about the price of a latte) and I can’t think of a quicker way of brightening a room, or a mood!
+(You might want to read about my styling and budgeting tips for decorating with flowers as well!
+Check out How To Decorate with Flowers: 7 Easy & Stylish Tips )

 Flowers in the Kitchen